login

 Call it "meta" when the whole imitates its parts, and call it "doubly-meta" when the whole imitates its parts with respect to the way it imitates its parts.
 Left are doubly-meta, while right are just meta.

-Call something like "star-shaped" a "rule".
-An object can fit a rule.
+Call something like "is star-shaped" a "rule".
+An object can satisfy a rule.

 Call something like "all but one are ___" a "rule-parametrized rule".
-A collection of objects, with respect to a particular rule, can fit a rule-parametrized rule.
+A collection of objects can satisfy a rule-parametrized rule with respect to a particular rule.

-A drawing on the right shows many collections.
-Every collection fits the same rule-parametrized rule (with respect to various rules); furthermore the collection of collections fits that same rule-parametrized rule (with respect to some rule collections can fit).
+On the right: every collection fits the same rule-parametrized rule (with respect to various rules); furthermore the collection of collections fits that same rule-parametrized rule (with respect to some unrelated rule that collections can satisfy).

-Likewise a drawing on the left shows a collection of collections, with some noticeable recurring rule-parametrized rule.
-The collection of collections must fit that rule-parametrized rule with respect to the rule of fitting that rule-parametrized rule (with respect to various rule).
+On the left: The collection of collections fits a rule-parametrized rule with respect to the rule of fitting that rule-parametrized rule (with respect to various rules).

-An unintended solution to this BP is "not all groups share some noticeable property vs. all do."
-It is hard to come up with examples foiling this alternative solution because (what was above called) the rule-parametrized rule usually has to do with not all objects in the collection fitting the rule.
+Previously, an unintended solution to this BP was "not all groups share some noticeable property vs. all do."
+It is hard to come up with examples foiling this alternative solution because the rule-parametrized rule (see explanation above) usually has to do with not all objects in the collection fitting the rule.
 (See BP568, which is about BP ideas that are always overridden by a simpler solution.)
+The example EX10108 "all five are 'all five are ___' " with five collections was added, foiling the alternative solution.

 REMOVE